mono/website/docs/faq/technical.md

 Mono Runtime
 ------------

-### Where can I find the Technical Documentation to the Mono Runtime?
+### Where can I find the technical documentation to the Mono Runtime?

 The documentation that used to be available on the mono/docs directory is now being moved into this web site and is available in the [Runtime Documentation](/docs/advanced/runtime/docs/) section.